caioau/caioau-personal/website/slides/TorLHC2019.md

    IdentityFile ~/.ssh/id_ed25519
 ```

+---

+## Misc recommended stuff and Tips

 ### secure your sshd even more with port knocking

 We are not using sshd on the default 22 port and only allowed public key authentication, this is quite secure, but we still have a exposed port to the internet.

 Port knocking works likes this: In your case the ssh port is not open, then if I want to connect to my server I have to knock (connect) a secret sequence of ports, then the ssh port will be open for some time just for me.

-Install the knockd on Debian.
+* Install the knockd package on Debian.

+---

+## Misc recommended stuff and Tips

 ### Super secure ssh keys: using security keys (like yubikey)

-We are using ssh keys to login to the server, while this is safer than passwords, if your computer gets compromised your ssh keys can be leaked.
+We are using ssh keys to login to the server, while this is way safer than passwords, if your computer gets compromised your ssh keys can be leaked.

 You can use firejail to prevent this, or use [ssh split](https://kushaldas.in/posts/using-split-ssh-in-qubesos-4-0.html) on QubeOS.

-As a permanent solution I would suggest using a security key, like yubikey, the private key is securely stored on a separated hardware and will never leave it.
+As a permanent solution I would suggest using a security key, like yubikey, the private key is securely only stored on a separated hardware and will never leave it.

 If you have a yubikey: checkout [drduh guide](https://github.com/drduh/YubiKey-Guide)

 Future versions of OpenSSH will support using any u2f token as a security key, so you can use a inexpensive (~12USD) [tomu](http://tomu.im/tomu.html)

+---

+## Misc recommended stuff and Tips

 ### Transferring files magically: Using magic-wormhole